First lady: Australia

 Following the leadership spill which installed Julia Gillard as the first female prime minister of Australia on June 24, 2010, some news media referred to her partner, Tim Mathieson, as the "first bloke".
 The Australian Government has referred to Mathieson as Gillard's partner, and has also recognized him as a prime ministerial spouse.

 Bolivia

 Evo Morales, the former president of Bolivia, is single, so during his presidency his sister, Esther Morales, fulfilled the role of first lady.

 Chile

 Irina Karamanos, the domestic partner and girlfriend of Gabriel Boric, accepted the title of first lady despite both Karamanos and Boric's initial opposition to the position's existence.
 Karamanos said that taking on the role would involve "adapting it to the times."
+She suppressed the role at the end of 2022.

 Ireland

 During the first half of Bertie Ahern's term as Taoiseach, he was separated from his wife Miriam (née Kelly) and the role of first lady was filled by his then domestic partner, Celia Larkin.